unbndgroup/Aura-Web-Developer-Exercise/README.md

 ## Finish

-Once the application has been written, please email at l.monaghan@thisisaura.com
+Once the application has been written, please email at l.monaghan@thisisaura.com a.chalmers@thisisaura.com and j.murchie@thisisaura.com with a link to the repository and any related documentation or information.

 ## Submission format
 Preferred option is a link to public git repository with your solution.
 Alternatively a [git-bundle](https://git-scm.com/docs/git-bundle) or zip archive are acceptable.